gem5bootcamp/2024/slides/02-Using-gem5/04-cores.md

 timing-small-cache/stats.txt:board.processor.cores0.core.numCycles         96494522
 ```

-Note that for Atomic CPU, the number of cycles is the **same** for a large cache _and_ a small cache
+Note that for Atomic CPU, the number of cycles is the **same** for a large cache _and_ a small cache.

-This is because Atomic CPU ignores memory access latency
+This is because Atomic CPU ignores memory access latency.

 ---

 ## Extra Notes about gem5 Statistics

-When you specify the out-directory for the stats file (when you use the flag `--outdir=<outdir-name>`), go to **\<outdir-name>/stats.txt** to look at the entire statistics file
+When you specify the out-directory for the stats file (when you use the flag `--outdir=<outdir-name>`), go to **\<outdir-name>/stats.txt** to look at the entire statistics file.

-For example, to look at the statistics file for the Atomic CPU with a small cache, go to **atomic-small-cache/stats.txt**
+For example, to look at the statistics file for the Atomic CPU with a small cache, go to **atomic-small-cache/stats.txt**.

-In general, if you don't specify the out-directory, it will be **m5out/stats.txt**
+In general, if you don't specify the out-directory, it will be **m5out/stats.txt**.

 ### Other statistics to look at